 - Carefully lay the slices back on the baking sheet, one cut-side down.

-photo: Williams Sonoma – How to Make Biscotti photo: Love + Craft Kitchen
+Photo: Williams Sonoma – How to Make Biscotti

 2nd BAKE @ 325° F:

 - Place the baking sheet into the oven.
-Bake for 7 – 8 minutes, carefully turn each piece over to other cut side and continue to bake for another 7 – 8 minutes.
+Bake for 7 – 8 minutes, carefully turn each piece over to the other cut side and continue to bake for another 7 – 8 minutes.
 Biscotti should be light golden brown and slightly firm or crisp.
-Remove from oven and carefully transfer the pieces to cooling rack(s) using a tongs or spatula.
+Remove from the oven and carefully transfer the pieces to a cooling rack(s) using tongs or spatula.

 Once completely cooled, choose a glaze flavor to prepare – ginger, almond-ginger, or lemon-ginger.

-- In small mixing bowl, place confectioners’ sugar, ginger and vanilla or almond extract.
+- In a small mixing bowl, place confectioners’ sugar, ginger, and vanilla or almond extract.
 Add the chosen liquid 1 teaspoon at a time to reach desired consistency.
-For lemon-ginger glaze, use ½ water and ½ lemon juice.
+For lemon-ginger glaze, use 1/2 water and 1/2 lemon juice.
 The glaze should be a bit thick, yet thin enough to drizzle.
 Stir until very smooth and glossy.

 - Place a large clean sheet of parchment or wax on the counter.
 Choose how to glaze each piece of biscotti

-- Use a small off-set spatula or the back of a small spoon to spread glaze on the slightly rounded top of each piece.
+- Use a small offset spatula or the back of a small spoon to spread the glaze on the slightly rounded top of each piece.
 Place onto parchment paper.
-Leave as is, or fancy them up with a sprinkling of lemon zest, slivered almonds or candied / crystallized ginger. — OR —
+Leave as is, or fancy them up with a sprinkling of lemon zest, slivered almonds, or candied/crystallized ginger. — OR —

 - Use a small spoon to drizzle the glaze on the top or side of each piece in a zig-zag type pattern.
 Place onto parchment paper.
 Leave as is or top all or some with garnish, if desired.

-- Allow glaze to completely set before transferring to storage container.
+- Allow glaze to be completely set before transferring to a storage container.

 Biscotti can be stored at room temperature in a covered container for up to 1 week.
 It can also be placed into a covered freezer container between wax or parchment paper and frozen for up to 2 months.